CredenceNG/confirmd-wallet/README.md

 <div align="center">
-  <h1>CREDEBL Mobile SSI Wallet</h1>
+  <h1>ConfirmD Mobile SSI Wallet</h1>
 </div>

 ## Prerequisites

 - Set-up requires [Node.js](https://nodejs.org/en/download/) to be installed on your computer.
-  - The `CREDEBL SSI Wallet` requires `Node.js v18` to build the project.
+  - The `ConfirmD SSI Wallet` requires `Node.js v18` to build the project.
 You can either manually install Node version 18, or you can use a version manager like [nvm](https://github.com/nvm-sh/nvm)
 - We use [Yarn](https://yarnpkg.com) as our package manager.
 - We use [CocoaPods](https://cocoapods.org/) for `iOS` dependency management.